vnsrz/vnsrz/README.md

-### Hi there 👋
+## Hi there 👋

-- 💻 I’m currently studying Software Engineering at UnB
+- 💻 Studying Software Engineering at UnB
 - 🌱 I’m currently getting deeper into Python
 - 💬 Interested in frontend and backend development
 - 📫 How to reach me: